soffes/blog/published/2020-03-08-home-assistant-sonos-and-siri/home-assistant-sonos-and-siri.markdown

 First, open [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) and hit the plus to create a new shortcut.

+**Update:** Instead of using the URL approach mentioned below, you can use the Call Service action from the [Home Assistant iOS app](https://apps.apple.com/us/app/home-assistant/id1099568401?mt=8) instead of creating URLs.
+Use the `script.turn_on` service.

 Add a URL action and enter something like this:

 ```